 Human beings – human beings were designed to work on the ground.
 Human beings are not mountain goats – they are not designed to go high.
 As a result, workers at heights are required to use harnesses and tie off so if they lose balance, lose grip, or lose footing, they don’t fall and get hurt.

 Equipment – construction equipment is one of the types of objects where it is very foreseeable that it would be dropped.
 Most equipment can be tethered or tied off to prevent injuries and deaths in the event it is dropped.

 Materials – construction materials are frequently dropped during construction.
 Roofers drop shingles.
 Masons drop bricks and cement.
 Electricians drop conduit.

-Debris – one of the most common types of object to fall from height at a construction area would be construction debris.
-Debris is waste material and other scrap that is intended to be disposed of.
-Debris should be dropped only in an enclosed area where no one is present, or should be dropped using a chute to provide protection for persons below.
+Debris – one of the most common types of objects to fall from height at a construction area would be construction debris.
+Debris is waste material and other scraps that are intended to be disposed of.
+Debris should be dropped only in an enclosed area where no one is present or should be dropped using a chute to provide protection for persons below.

 What are some examples of publicized falling object construction accident cases?